Covid-19: Reactivation of possession proceedings

 Rules for reactivating claims for possession made from 3 August 2020

-Where a claim was started on or after 3 August 2020, the claimant is not required to serve a reactivation notice.
+Where a claim was started on or after 3 August 2020, the claimant must:

 bring to the hearing two copies of a notice that sets out what they know about the effect of the Covid-19 pandemic on the defendant and their dependants